mry792/exf/README.md

 #### GNU 11.2.0
 _When using types with `std::variant`, make sure that their constructors and assignment operators are either trivial or that they are properly annotated with `noexcept` when they can guarantee that they won't throw exceptions._ `std::variant` still includes code to throw exceptions if they are enabled but it only throws exceptions if it is in a state where it couldn't recover from one of the wrapped alternatives throwing an exception.
 If exceptions are disabled, this falls back to calling the built-in abort operation.
 All of this code is removed by optimization when the compiler can verify that constructors and assigment operators won't throw.

+The `std::chrono::*_clock::now` functions are declared but undefined.
+An application could supply their own implementation if desired which relies on a hardware clock.

 ## Supported Compilers

 Right now the only supported compmiler is GNU and only version `11.2.0`.
 I have plans to support more versions of GNU in the future but my focus right now is on including more parts of the standard library.